After a good night's sleep at a 'no-frills' hotel in Dodge City, we regrouped and planned to head back to Tulsa. Photo at right

 At Minneola, KS we stopped again to analyze more data and grab some cold drinks.
 Photo at left: Our chase unit convoy!
 From left to right- Unit #2, Toyota 4Runner from Boulder, CO; Unit #4, Ford Ranger from Charleston, WV; and Unit #1, Chevy Blazer from Tulsa.
 OK.
 Unit #3 would join up with us the next day.
 Photo at right: Dave rearranges some of the gear in Unit #1 while Greg and Al look on.

-We stopped again at the Woodward, Oklahoma Golden Corral to eat lunch and wait for two other storm observers from Tulsa to meet up with us.
+We stopped again at the Woodward, Oklahoma Golden Corral to eat lunch and wait for two other storm photographers from Tulsa to meet up with us.
 By now the storm outlook was beginning to lose its promise, and we decided to call this one a bust and head back to Tulsa.
-Photo at right: Disappointed storm observers at Woodward after the news of a bust.
+Photo at right: Disappointed storm photographers at Woodward after the news of a bust.

 But the day wasn't over.
 We blazed south to Pampa, Texas where several supercells were exploding.
 We missed the big tornado in White Deer, TX by 20 miles, but caught up to this breathtaking rotating LP supercell east of Amarillo (at right) which would be the highlight of the week.
 Photos below: 1.)
 Composite of three vertical frames of the Amarillo supercell.
 2.)
 The team stops to photograph the storm near Panhandle, TX.
 3.)
 The bell-shaped updraft gets closer.
 In this photo, a bowl-shaped lowering is visible on the right side.
 4.)
 Mammatus clouds cover the eastern sky.